nirtamir2/talks/2025-06-25/src/slides.md

 <div class="text-2xl">Let’s make something that wows</div>

 <!--
 But 3D isn’t just for experts — it’s a creative tool anyone can use.

-In this talk, I’ll convince you that building immersive web experiences is within your reach.
+In this talk, we’ll build 3D web experiences step by step, even if you’ve never touched 3D before.

 -->

 ---